Wellington Athletics Coaching Built for Performance

 Is AIM for my child — and what ages do you coach?

-AIM is not a club.
-Athletes still compete for their school and Athletics NZ–affiliated club (or overseas equivalent).
+No. AIM is a coaching programme.
+Athletes continue to represent their school and Athletics NZ-affiliated club, or overseas equivalent.

 How are athletes selected for AIM programmes?